rakudo-p5/v5/STATUS.md

     at t/spec/op/length.v5:176<br />
     ------&gt; my $u⏏;<br />
 Unrecognized directive 'U'<br />
-  in block  at src/gen/CORE.setting:8196<br />
+  in block  at lib/Perl5/Terms.pm:724<br />
   in method reify at src/gen/CORE.setting:6084<br />
   in method reify at src/gen/CORE.setting:5979<br />
   in method gimme at src/gen/CORE.setting:6407<br />
   in method eager at src/gen/CORE.setting:6386<br />
+  in method P5pack at lib/Perl5/Terms.pm:650<br />
-  in sub pack at src/gen/CORE.setting:8143<br />
+  in method AUTOGEN at src/gen/CORE.setting:446<br />
   in block  at t/spec/op/length.v5:37<br />
   in method reify at src/gen/CORE.setting:6084<br />
   in method reify at src/gen/CORE.setting:5979<br />